neirolex/discord-music-bot/README.md

+# General
+This app is designed to work with local audio files and translate them to Discord, working as a bot app.

+# Technical info
 * For transmitting audio, following libs are required;

     Sodium and Opus (Both libraries must be placed in the runtime directory of the bot (bin/debug or where "dotnet run" start from));